IBM 650

 The 650 was a two-address, bi-quinary coded decimal computer (both data and addresses were decimal), with memory on a rotating magnetic drum.
 Character support was provided by the input/output units converting punched card alphabetical and special character encodings to/from a two-digit decimal code.

-The 650 was clocked at a frequency of 125 kHz.
-It could add or subtract in 1.63 milliseconds, multiply in 12.96 ms, and divide in 16.90 ms. The average speed of the 650 was estimated to be around 27.6 ms per instruction, or roughly 40 instructions per second.
+The 650 was a digit-serial machine, clocked at a frequency of 125 kHz, with a basic digit time of 8 μs.
+Since the 650 had a 10-digit word, together with a sign, and there was a switching interval of one digit time between words, the word time, a basic unit of IBM 650 timing, was 12 digit times, or 96 μs.
+Since there were 50 words on each track of the drum, the drum rotated once every 50 word times (4.8 ms, or 12,500 rpm.)
+Instruction times varied as they depended on the time to locate the instruction data and next instruction on the drum as well as, for multiplies and divides, the digits of the multiplier and quotient.
+The total time for an add or subtract instruction was between 7 and 106 word times, or approximately 0.7 to 10.2 ms. Multiplies took between 23 and 253 word times and divides between 63 and 293 (2.2 to 24.3 and 6.0 to 28.1 ms.)

 Donald Knuth's series of books The Art of Computer Programming is famously dedicated to a 650.

 History

 The first 650 was installed on December 8, 1954 in the controller's department of the John Hancock Mutual Life Insurance Company in Boston.